Passpoint Certified Hotspot 2.0

 Add Passpoint R2-R3 Later

-We suggest a pragmatic approach to Passpoint.
-Start with Passpoint R1, and then add support for R2 and R3 when there is a critical mass device support.
+Again, we recommend a pragmatic approach to Passpoint: begin with Passpoint R1 and add support for R3 when there is a critical mass of device support.
+If R2 online sign-up reappears in the standard, it can also be incorporated.

-Note that we have moved the approval of terms and conditions from the sign-up page to the first connection on the Passpoint-enabled network.
-This means that the process can also be used for already provisioned devices and devices with Passpoint R2 support, as well as the large volume of devices that only support R1.
-Users of Passpoint R1 who sign-up at the site will see this as almost one flow since the connection can be terminated right after a user has installed the profile.
-A user will then immediately return as pre-provisioned.
+We have shifted the approval of terms and conditions (T&C) from the sign-up page to the initial connection on the Passpoint-enabled network.
+This allows the T&C process to be applied to R2/R3 devices as well as to the many devices that support only R1.
+Users who sign up at the site will experience a nearly seamless flow, as the connection can be terminated immediately after profile installation, allowing users to reconnect as pre-provisioned.

 Hotspot 2.0 is a standard for seamless and secure connectivity to Wi-Fi hotspots.
 Hotspot 2.0 use 802.1x, offering an encrypted connection between the device and the Wi-Fi access point (AP).
 It uses IEEE 802.11u and the ANQP protocol to, without user interaction, communicate with the provider before it establishes a connection.
 Through this communication, the device gets valuable metadata for the network selection process, including the provider’s domain name, available EAP authentication methods, the IP addresses available at the Wi-Fi AP, and information about potential roaming partners accessible through the service.